ShadXn/flyff-universe-launcher-linux/README.md

-# Flyff Universe Launcher for Windows
+# Flyff Universe Launcher for Linux
-This project provides a custom Windows .exe launcher with multi-account support for Flyff Universe, an MMORPG.
+This project provides a custom Linux launcher with multi-account support for Flyff Universe, an MMORPG.
 It's built using Electron and features a custom title bar with system control buttons (minimize, maximize, close) on the right side and an app icon on the left side.

 ## Features
 - **Multi-Account Support:** Launch multiple instances of Flyff Universe simultaneously.